 The Annual Accounts summarise the transactions of the Council for the financial year 2019/20 and its financial position at 31 March 2020.
 The Council is required to prepare Annual Accounts by the Local Authority Accounts (Scotland) Regulations 2014.
 Section 12 of the Local Government in Scotland Act 2003 requires that they be prepared in accordance with proper accounting practices.
-These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2019/20 (The Code) and the Service reporting code of practice for local authorities 2019/20 supported by International Financial Reporting Standards (IFRS).
+These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2019/20 (The Code) supported by International Financial Reporting Standards (IFRS).